PeterKBailey/Traffic-Sign-Detection/README.md

 1. Install android studio: https://developer.android.com/studio/install
 2. Install flutter: https://docs.flutter.dev/get-started/editor?tab=androidstudio
 3. Open the project
-4. Plug developer enabled Android phone into PC
+4. Plug developer enabled (with USB-debugging) Android phone into PC
 5. Main can be found in the `lib` directory
 6. Hit the green arrow from main or the top right
 7. Your editor should now look like so: